WHU-WZP/wzpacademicpages.github.io/_pages/research.md

         display: inline-block;
         color: #999;
         padding: 2px;">
         Fig16.
-The designed MEMS Hydrophone
+The experiment setup of the bowel sound electronic monitor
     </div>
     <p> </p>
  </center>

-4.Designed and developed an ultrasonic target detection system based on PMUTs.<br/>
+3.Designed and developed a high sensitivity AlN-based MEMS hydrophone for pipeline leak monitoring.<br/>
-Abstract: In this paper, an ultrasonic target detection system based on Piezoelectric Micromachined Ultrasonic Transducers (PMUTs) is proposed, which consists of the PMUTs based ultrasonic sensor and the sensor system.
-Two pieces of 3 x 3 PMUTs arrays with the resonant frequency of 115 kHz are used as transmitter and receiver of the PMUTs-based ultrasonic sensor.
-Then, the sensor system can calculate the target’s position through the signal received by the above receiver.
-The static and dynamic performance of the proposed prototype system are characterized on black, white, and transparent targets.
-The experiment results demonstrated that the proposed system can detect targets of different colors, transparencies, and motion states.
-In the static experiments, the static location errors of the proposed system in the range of 200 mm to 320 mm are 0.51 mm, 0.50 mm and 0.53 mm, whereas the errors of a commercial laser sensor are 2.89 mm, 0.62 mm, and NnA.
-In the dynamic experiments, the experimental materials are the targets with thicknesses of 1 mm, 1.5 mm, 2 mm and 2.5 mm, respectively.
-The proposed system can detect the above targets with a maximum detection error of 4.00%.
-Meanwhile, the minimum resolution of the proposed system is about 0.5 mm.
-Finally, in the comprehensive experiments, the proposed system successfully guides a robotic manipulator to realize the detecting, grasping, and moving of a transparent target with 1 mm.
-This ultrasonic target detection system has demonstrated a cost-effective method to detect targets, especially transparent targets, which can be widely used in the detection and transfer of glass substrates in automated production lines.<br/>
+Abstract: In this work, a miniaturized, low-cost, low-power and high-sensitivity AlN-based microelectro-mechanical system (MEMS) hydrophone is proposed for monitoring water pipeline leaks.
+The proposed MEMS Hydrophone consists of a piezoelectric micromachined ultrasonic transducer (PMUT) array, an acoustic matching layer and a pre-amplifier amplifier circuit.
+The array has 4 (2x2) PMUT elements with a first-order resonant frequency of 41.58 kHz.
+Due to impedance matching of the acoustic matching layer and the 40 dB gain of the pre-amplifier amplifier circuit, the packaged MEMS Hydrophone has a high sound pressure sensitivity of -170±2 dB (re: 1 V/uPa).
+The performance with respect to detecting pipeline leaks and locating leak points is demonstrated on a 31 m stainless leaking pipeline platform.
+The standard deviation (STD) of the hydroacoustic signal and Monitoring Index Efficiency (MIE) are extracted as features of the pipeline leak.
+A random forest model is trained for accurately classifying the leak and no-leak cases using the above features, and the accuracy of the model is about 97.69%.
+The cross-correlation method is used to locate the leak point, and the localization relative error is about 10.84% for a small leak of 12 L/min.<br/>
-The detail about this research can be found in [DIO:10.3390/mi14030683](http://dx.doi.org/10.3390/mi14030683){:target="_blank"}. <br/>
+The detail about this research can be found in [DIO:10.3390/mi14030654](http://dx.doi.org/10.3390/mi14030654){:target="_blank"}. <br/>
    <center>
     <img style = "
         border-radius: 0.3125em;